- Oops!Something went wrong.Please try again later.

 Have Earnings And Dividends Been Growing?

-Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-With that in mind, we're encouraged by the steady growth at Cognizant Technology Solutions, with earnings per share up 2.7% on average over the last five years.
-Recent growth has not been impressive.
+Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+This is why it's a relief to see Cognizant Technology Solutions earnings per share are up 3.4% per annum over the last five years.
+Recent earnings growth has been limited.
 However, companies that see their growth slow can often choose to pay out a greater percentage of earnings to shareholders, which could see the dividend continue to rise.

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-Since the start of our data, four years ago, Cognizant Technology Solutions has lifted its dividend by approximately 10% a year on average.
-We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+Since the start of our data, four years ago, Cognizant Technology Solutions has lifted its dividend by approximately 12% a year on average.
+It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.

-From a dividend perspective, should investors buy or avoid Cognizant Technology Solutions?
+Has Cognizant Technology Solutions got what it takes to maintain its dividend payments?
 Earnings per share growth has been growing somewhat, and Cognizant Technology Solutions is paying out less than half its earnings and cash flow as dividends.
 This is interesting for a few reasons, as it suggests management may be reinvesting heavily in the business, but it also provides room to increase the dividend in time.
-We would prefer to see earnings growing faster, but the best dividend stocks over the long term typically combine significant earnings per share growth with a low payout ratio, and Cognizant Technology Solutions is halfway there.
-Overall we think this is an attractive combination and worthy of further research.
+It might be nice to see earnings growing faster, but Cognizant Technology Solutions is being conservative with its dividend payouts and could still perform reasonably over the long run.
+Cognizant Technology Solutions looks solid on this analysis overall, and we'd definitely consider investigating it more closely.